akkinoc/orika-spring-boot-starter/README.md

 ### Adding the dependency

-"orika-spring-boot-starter" is published on maven central repository.
+"orika-spring-boot-starter" is published on Maven Central Repository.
-If you are using maven, add the following dependency.
+If you are using Maven, add the following dependency.

 ```xml
 <dependency>